AryaIpandit/Astronomy-Blog/src/content/blog/when-mixtures-reveal-their-secrets.md

 ## Conclusion

-Whether it’s tracking pollutants on Earth or searching for biosignatures on Mars, this technique is a bridge between the invisible world of molecules and the big questions of science.
-By letting compounds race through a column and reveal themselves one by one, we can turn a handful of soil or a puff of gas into a story about habitability, chemistry and even the possibility of life beyond Earth.
+So yeah — whether it’s tracking pollutants here on Earth or chasing whispers of life on Mars, this technique is like a translator between the invisible world of molecules and the big questions of science.
+Give molecules a pathway, let them run their race and suddenly a handful of dust or a puff of gas turns into a story about chemistry, habitability, and maybe even life beyond Earth.

+And honestly?
+That’s the part that blows my mind every time.

 ___
 # Sources